smora015/blog.sergiomorales.me/_posts/2016-06-19-hardwiring-a-dashcam.markdown

 - I will be using a moderately priced dashcam, the [Rexing V1][DASHCAM].
 - An Add-A-Circuit, to piggy back our circuit from an existing socket in the fuse box.
 This is a clean way of hardwiring, rather than just adding a wire into a fuse- a much messier and less safe approach.
 - A fuse, with appropriate amperage rating.
 2-3 amps should do the trick.
-I
 - Some method of stepping down the ~12 volts from the power to the appropriate rating on your dashcam.
 For mine, I needed 5V.
 I had some voltage regulators laying around so I used that, along with the mini USB cable that was included with my dashcam, which will require a modification.